 Local Search Phase.
-A local search is used that is similar to the filter-and-fan approach from [23].
-The move operator is called pull-move introduced in [17] and described in detail in [23].
-The pull-move is initiated by moving one node of the current conformation to one of its empty diagonal adjacent positions in a square of the lattice where the positions of one side of the square are occupied be the node itself and one of its direct neighbors.
+A local search is used that is similar to the filter-and-fan approach from [15].
+The move operator is the pull-move which is initiated by moving one node of the current conformation to one of its empty diagonal adjacent positions in the square induced by the node and one of its adjacent neighbors in the sequence.
 Depending on the structure of the conformation the displacement of the initiating node may require other nodes to change their positions.
-In a pull-move, displaced nodes are only allowed to occupy vacant adjacent positions in the lattice.
+In a pull-move, displaced nodes